csye7125-fall2023-group05/tf-helm/README.md

 istioctl analyze
 ```

+> \[!NOTE]\
-> **NOTE**: Add the `sidecar.istio.io/inject: "false"` annotation to the metadata section of the pod template.
+> Add the `sidecar.istio.io/inject: "false"` annotation to the metadata section of the pod template.
 This will prevent the Istio sidecar from being injected into that specific pod.

 ## Monitoring Stack